mingyuanzhou/SiD/README.md

 ## Contact

-If you want to contact me you can reach me at `mingyuan.zhou@mccombs.utexas.edu`.
+If you want to contact me you can reach me at `mingyuanzhou@gmail.com`.

 ## License